Andre601/GitHub-Markdown/docs/github/general.md

         ----

-        1. To indend an entry...
+        1. To indent an entry...
-            1. ...add 2 spaces before it.
+           1. ...add 3 spaces before it.
         ```

     === "Result"
         1. This is the first entry.
         2. This is the second one.